SanPilot/elf-backend/DOCS.md

 The modules are APIs which receive requests and complete the corresponding action.
 They are separated by their functions, which make the backend simple, modular, and easily maintainable.

 A subset of the APIs, called Daemons, have special core functionality required by the other modules.
 They are therefore started separately from the other modules.
 Below, the Daemons are distinguished from other modules with the `DAEMON` tag.

+### <a name="indexjs"></a>Index.js

+This is the base module.
+Starting the server requires running this file.
+It starts an Express.js HTTP server and begins to route API requests to the correlating API.

+*Config*

+* `usePort` (int) - what port should the HTTP server run on?

 ### <a name="logger"></a>Logger `DAEMON`